 Greentown Launch has a demonstrated track record: startups and corporates have signed 23 contracts over the accelerator’s seven programs.
 These collaborations have taken the form of pilots, licensing agreements, investments, joint development agreements, and more.

 Vineyard Wind and Greentown Labs have partnered to launch the Offshore Wind Challenge, a partnerships accelerator program supporting innovations in the responsible development of offshore wind energy.
 The Offshore Wind Challenge, which is supported by the Massachusetts Clean Energy Center, is focused on advances in marine mammal monitoring, specifically for data collection, transmission, and analysis.

 Applications are now closed.
-Stay tuned for news on selected participants and a public kick-off event!
+Stay tuned for news on selected participants and join us for a kickoff event on July 22!

 Bold Ideas 2020

 Bold Ideas 2020 is focused on fast-tracking collaboration between Schneider Electric and entrepreneurs innovating in the emerging world of energy storage, specifically around the swift deployment, integration, and operation of energy storage assets.
 Bold Ideas 2020 follows the success of the first Bold Ideas Challenge, run by Greentown Labs and Schneider Electric from 2018-2019.
 The Bold Ideas Challenge resulted in Schneider Electric entering into a joint development agreement and investment with Titan Advanced Energy Solutions, whose technology increases charge capacity and battery life.

 Applications are now closed.
 We hope you’ll join us for the program’s kickoff event on Sept.
 9!